Part of Running a Family Office Under $100M

 Some things need immediate action.
 Protection gaps—insurance, cybersecurity, estate documents—fall here.
 The cost of delay is a potential catastrophe.
 Fix these now, even if imperfectly.

-Some things are optimisation opportunities.
-Portfolio refinements, fee negotiations, minor structural improvements.
+Some things are refinement opportunities.
+Portfolio adjustments, fee negotiations, and minor structural improvements.
 Worth doing, but not urgent.
 Put them on a list, tackle when you have bandwidth.

 Changing advisors gracefully.
 If the audit reveals you need different advisors, handle the transition professionally.
 Give reasonable notice.
 Don't blame or complain—"my needs have evolved" is sufficient explanation.
 Get your documents and information before severing.
 Don't burn bridges.
 The world is small.